NETESOLUTIONS/ERNIE/SCOPUS/API/README.txt

 # July 25, 2018.
 NET ESolutions. email:netelabs@nete.com The five Python 2.x scripts in this folder were
 # used to connect to various Scopus APIs as part of a collaboration with Abt Associates on a project for
 # the National Science Foundation.
 For these scripts to be useful, an API key is needed and the script
-# has to be executed from a machine with a whitelisted IP address.
+# should be executed from a machine with a whitelisted IP address.
 The process involves
 # searching for AuthorIDs using "first_name last_name" queries and then using those AuthorIDs to
 # retrieve Documents and Affiliation information.
 Reading the Elsevier documentation is highly recommended.
 # https://dev.elsevier.com In addition, we push the csv output from these scripts to a PostgreSQL database